 Why is it so very prevalent in Italian cities but not so in other major European or American cities?
 Why do Italians get so offended when this topic is brought up instead of working toward putting an end to this practice?
 Why is it that laws, which would prevent scams, have not been put into place?
 This is not the time to get defensive because you are reading something negative about Italy.
 Italians should get angry at the scammers who are deliberately dragging their country down.
 It is time to DO SOMETHING!

-I suppose what makes it so annoying is due to the fact that we never expect to get scammed at an upscale restaurant, hotel, chic dress-shop nor charming cafe’.
+I suppose what makes it so annoying is due to the fact that we never expect to get scammed at an upscale restaurant, hotel, chic dress-shop nor charming café.
 We do expect it from a taxi driver but not from a private car service.
 We expect it from people who appear hungry or desperate but not from the elegant restaurant in Rome’s most prime locations.

 I had a friend who worked at one of the most upscale-looking restaurants directly on Piazza Navona.
 Her training as a waiter included a lesson in scamming tourists.
 The items on the menu were affordable but did not include any beverages.
 The beverage menu was never given and refused when requested.
 Beverages were priced outrageously high.
 There were also some menus hidden with higher prices on the daily specials in order to back up the higher bill in case anyone complained.
+I fell for this same scam while in Torino, where I paid more for an orange juice and coffee than for my entire meal.

 Fresh from the freezer…